mackenziehamlett/mackenziehamlett.github.io/README.md

 - Calendar Events moved to right side of the mirror
 #### Implemented features
 - Calendar Events
-    - The calendar events on the righthand side of the mirror are displayed to the user by fetching the stored event data in <events.json> for that specific date
+    - The calendar events on the righthand side of the mirror are displayed to the user by fetching the stored event data in <events.json> for that specific date using the loadJSON function in cp5.js, they are display through using a loop to iterate through each event and output in order of time.
 - News
+    - The news functionaility on the lefthand side of the mirror is displayed to the user by fetching the stored data in <news.json> which is a json file retrieved from a free api given by New York Times for developer use.
+Then each headline is displayed to the user through looping through to find each majot headline and output on the mirror.
 - Health: Weight
+    - The health feature I chose to implement was to display the current weight of the mirror user and have it compared to their weight from that time last week.
+The data for the weight is stored in <weights.json> and is collected by the scale and stored in the json file.
+The function uses cp5's Date(); to get the current day and sotres and displays the users weight while also fetching their weight from 7 days prevously and displaying the difference to the user as well.
 - Weather
 - Clock
 - Illumination Colorss (ADVANCED)